Faculty of Marketing, Information Systems, and Decision Sciences

 Rajesh Chandrashekaran holds a BS degree in Electrical & Electronics Engineering from India; and an MBA and PhD in Marketing from Rutgers University.
 He is currently Professor of Marketing at the Silberman College of Business.
 His teaching experience includes Marketing Management, Buyer Behavior, Advertising Management and Marketing Research.
 In recognition of his excellence in teaching, the Student Government elected him as Teacher of the Year in 2002.
 Dr. Chandrashekaran’s research interests are primarily in the area of pricing.
 Particularly, he is interested in investigating the psychological effects of various pricing strategies and tactics.
 Most recently, Dr. Chandrashekaran has been examining the exact nature of brain activity that is associated with the processing of pricing (numerical) and such other related marketing cues as “color.”
 Dr. Chandrashekaran’s research has been published in several leading academic journals in the field including The Journal of Marketing Research, Journal of Retailing, Advances in Consumer Research, Journal of Product and Brand Management and Journal of Consumer Affairs.
 His research has also been presented at numerous national and international conferences for which has received several accolades.

-Yoshiko DeMotta received her Ph.D. in Marketing from Graduate Center/Baruch College of the City University of New York, and also has an M.B.A. from Seattle University and a B.A. in Education from Yokohama National University in Japan.
-Dr. DeMotta currently teaches consumer behavior, principles of marketing, and database marketing.
-She specializes in consumer psychology on topics that relate to prosocial behavior, charitable giving, corporate social responsibility, and public policy, and has published articles in academic journals such as the Journal of Public Policy & Marketing and Social Influence.
-Prior to her academic career, she had ten years of experience in the private sector working as a researcher of the advertising and marketing industries at Dentsu and a research analyst at Governance Metrics International.
+Yoshiko DeMotta received her Ph.D. in marketing from Graduate Center of the City University of New York, and also has an M.B.A. from Seattle University and a B.A. in education from Yokohama National University in Japan.
+Yoshiko's research focuses on consumer psychology that relates to prosocial behavior, sustainability, and well-being.
+Her work has been published in the Journal of Consumer Research, Journal of Consumer Psychology, Journal of Public Policy & Marketing, Marketing Letters, and Social Influence.
+Prior to joining FDU, she worked as a researcher at Dentsu in New York.

 Burçak Ertimur is Associate Professor of Marketing at the Silberman College of Business (SCB).
 Dr. Ertimur received her Ph.D. in Marketing from the University of California, Irvine.
 She holds an M.S. degree in Marketing and a B.S. degree in Business Administration from Bilkent University, Turkey.
 Her research examines value co-creation and its sociocultural dynamics with implications for marketing strategy, brand management, and market evolution using multi-methods.
 Her research on “consumer-generated advertising” has been supported by the Marketing Science Institute and received recognitions by the Society for Marketing Advances and the Academy of Marketing Science.
 Dr. Ertimur’s work has been published in the Journal of Marketing, Journal of Business Research, Journal of Consumer Behavior, Journal of Interactive Marketing, and Australasian Marketing Journal.
 Dr. Ertimur teaches courses in marketing strategy and consumer behavior at the undergraduate, graduate, and executive levels.
 In 2013, she was selected to participate in Advertising Educational Foundation’s Visiting Professor Program; a two-week fellowship that allows exchange of ideas between academia and advertising, marketing, and media companies.
 In 2014, she was nominated by the student leadership of the National Society of Collegiate Scholars chapter at FDU for Distinguished Membership into the Society.
 She is also the recipient of the 2015 SCB Teacher of the Year Award.